fortestpurps/spoofy-show/README.md

 - And that's it.
 As long as the server is running and the browser doesn't change size, your stream should show the spotify info.

 ### 4a) Customizing
 - I've included a few theme files which can be swapped out in `public/index.html`.
-Pretty basic css stuff which should be self explainatory if you made it this far.
-Use one of those themes and/or modify it however you'd like.
+- Use one of those themes and/or modify it however you'd like.
-- All of the included themse are set up to work at `1280x720`.
+- All of the included themes are set up to work at `1280x720`.
 ![Theme 1](readme_img/screenshot1.jpg?raw=true)
 ![Theme 3](readme_img/screenshot2.jpg?raw=true)